kayo09/car_rental/readme.txt

 implementation:
   -using inheritence and oop concepts
-  -multiple cu:qstomers can be added
+  -multiple customers can be added
   -multiple cars can be purchased

 future functionality: